Build a Rain Garden

 stewardship@LSRCA.on.ca.
 The LSRCA currently has

-funding available to help design and build demonstration rain gardens in urban areas of the watershed.
+funding available to help design and build rain gardens in urban areas of the watershed.
 Call us today, we can help.